 The rules of Nasdaq provide that at least 90% of the gross proceeds from this offering and the sale of the private placement warrants be deposited in a trust account.
-Of the \$180,750,000 in proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$207,525,000 if the underwriters' over-allotment option is exercised in full, \$175,000,000 (\$10.00 per unit), or \$201,250,000 if the underwriters' over-allotment option is exercised in full (\$10.00 per unit), will be deposited into a trust account located in the United States with Continental Stock Transfer & Trust Company acting as trustee, and \$5,570,000, or up to \$6,275,000 if the underwriters' over-allotment option is exercised in full, will be used to pay expenses in connection with the closing of this offering and for working capital following this offering.
-We will not be permitted to withdraw any of the principal or interest held in the trust account, except for the withdrawal of interest income to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses), until the earliest of (i) the completion of our initial business combination, (ii) the redemption of our public shares if we are unable to consummate an initial business combination within 24 months from the closing of this offering, subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a stockholder vote to approve an amendment to our amended and restated certificate of incorporation to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination activity.
+Of the \$156,500,000 in proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, or \$179,675,000 if the underwriters' over-allotment option is exercised in full, \$153,000,000 (\$10.20 per unit), or \$175,950,000 if the underwriters' over-allotment option is exercised in full (\$10.20 per unit), will be deposited into a trust account located in the United States with Continental Stock Transfer & Trust Company acting as trustee, and \$3,500,000, including \$1,500,000 (or \$1,725,000 in case of over-allotment) reimbursement from underwriters, will be used to pay expenses in connection with the closing of this offering and for working capital following this offering.
+We will not be permitted to withdraw any of the principal or interest held in the trust account, except for the withdrawal of interest income to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses), until the earliest of (i) the completion of our initial business combination, (ii) the redemption of our public shares if we are unable to consummate an initial business combination within 18 months from the closing of this offering, subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a stockholder vote to approve an amendment to our amended and restated certificate of incorporation to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination within

+18 months from the closing of this offering or with respect to any other provisions relating to stockholders' rights or pre-initial business combination activity.
 Based on current interest rates, we expect that interest income earned on the trust account (if any) will be sufficient to pay taxes.